rust-lang/rfcs/text/0000-target-tier-policy.md

   gratuitously break a tier 2 target, but are not expected to become experts in every tier 2 target, and are not expected to provide target-specific implementations for every tier 2 target.
-- Tier 2 targets must provide documentation for the Rust community for how to build and run tests for the target (ideally using emulation).
+- The target must provide documentation for the Rust community explaining how to build for the target using cross-compilation, and explaining how to run tests for the target, using emulation if possible or dedicated hardware if necessary.
 - The target development team should not only fix target-specific issues, but should use any such issue as an opportunity to educate the Rust community about portability to their target, and enhance their documentation of the